jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzeditorjava/index.md

 ![Git repo success message dialog][14]

-There's just one more thing to do before moving on to DevOps Services: you need to enable the DeliveryPipeline add-on in Bluemix.
-This will allow you to experience some of our fancier automated build and deployment capabilities later on.
-To do so:

-1. Click **Connect an Add-on** from your new app's overview.
-2. Choose **DeliveryPipeline** in the *DevOps* category.
-3. Click **Create and add to app**
-4. Make sure your app's name is in the **Add to** box.
-It should be there by default.
-5. **Create** the add-on.

-The DeliveryPipeline add-on will be added to your Bluemix space, ready to spring into action when you need it later.

 Let's go see the status of the deployed app.
 Go to the Bluemix Dashboard and click **CODE**.

 ![CODE button][15]